 I share everything he’s sent with another person, so there’s record of the messages and escalation, and another human I know in real life to share what I’m dealing with.
 But other than that, I’ve been too uncomfortable to even go into my email.
 (If I owe you emails, I’m so sorry.
 I’m not ignoring you, I promise.)
 This person is reading my blog and Twitter; he’s mentioned going back through several month’s worth.
 He’s asked me to meet him in person, so he has a good sense of where I live, and has made it clear he can get to me.

 All because he thinks I seem approachable.

 And the truth is, I want my fans to appreciate my work.
 I love to hear what people think of my writing.
 As a freelancer, I’m always open to new work, and have to be accessible to clients.
-As a person who needs support to get through college and keep writing, I know I have to share a little more of my life then maybe other people do, in order to give something back to everyone who’s helping me.
+As a person who needs support to get keep writing, I know I have to share a little more of my life then maybe other people do, in order to give something back to everyone who’s helping me.
 I am an introvert who rarely talks about her child, boyfriend, or personal life online because I want as much privacy as possible, but I accept that I have to let the world in more than I’d like.